 The day before Thanksgiving:

-Prepare any of the food items that can be made ahead of time
+- Do any of the baking or make any desserts that can be made ahead of time

 The night before Thanksgiving: